dqops/dqo/docs/checks/table/accuracy/total-row-count-match-percent.md

 # total row count match percent data quality checks

-Table level check compares the row count of the current (tested) table and the row count of another table that is referenced.
-This check ensures that difference between the row counts is below a maximum accepted percentage of difference.
+A table-level check that compares the row count of the current (tested) table with the row count of another table that is referenced.
+This check ensures that the difference between the row counts is below the maximum accepted percentage of difference.
- This check runs an SQL query with an INNER JOIN clause to join to the other (referenced) table that must be defined in the same database.
+ This check runs an SQL query with an INNER JOIN clause to join another (referenced) table that must be defined in the same database.

 ___